sunixzs/t3ext_ce_largegallery/README.md

 This extension provides a content element where you can choose a folder to show all jpg-files in a grid in frontend.

-A maximum of twelve images are directly shown on page load.
-If there are more than twelve images a button is displayed to load the next twelve images via XHR and so on.
+A maximum of nine images are directly shown on page load.
+If there are more than nine images a button is displayed to load the next twelve images via XHR and so on.

 In the frontend there is also a litte JavaScript Lightbox-Gallery to open the thumbnails in a larger single view.
+The link to the large images points directly to the original files in storage.
+Upload images which are not too large or set a _maxWidth_ and/or _maxHeight_ in the ViewHelper.
+But keep in mind that each image must be resized by the image processor if larger than defined.
+Don't kill the page load and give the server a rest.

 Technically this is an interaction with a normal content element to show some images and to provide an ajax call to the second part, an extbase plugin, to load some more images.